-- Already to have been seen and treated by a specialised obesity team, or will receive treatment by such a team.
+- To have been seen and treated by a specialised obesity team, or will receive treatment by such a team.

-- Already to have tried all other ways of losing weight with no success.
+- Already to have tried all other weight loss methods with no success.
 These include changes to your diet, an increase in your physical activity levels and treatment with medicines.

 - To have no health problems that may make the operation dangerous for you.

 - To be able to commit to the long-term medical follow-up that is needed after weight loss surgery, such as healthy lifestyle changes.

 Also, NICE says that if you have a BMI of 50 or more, weight loss surgery may be considered as a first option.
 That is, before you have tried any changes to your diet, increased your physical activity levels or tried treatment with medicines for obesity.

-The conditions are different if you have type 2 diabetes, particularly if you have developed this in the previous ten years.
+The conditions are different if you have been diagnosed with type 2 diabetes in the previous ten years.
 If this is the case, you can be considered for weight loss surgery if your BMI is 30-34.9.
 If your BMI is 35 or more, you should be considered a priority for weight loss surgery, and have a more urgent assessment.

 Finally, if you are of Asian origin, you may be considered for weight loss surgery at a lower BMI.
 This is because the risks of being overweight kick in at a lower BMI in people of Asian origin.